finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/02_htpasswd_identity_provider/htpasswd_implementation.md

 oc login -u finos-admin-1 -p F1n0s_R3dH4t_123
 ```

-6. Check that the account has admin privedledges: this can be done by using the following command, if the cluster nodes are not displayed the account being used does not have admin priveledges so do not proceed with the next step until corrected.
+6. Check that the account has admin privileges: this can be done by using the following command, if the cluster nodes are not displayed the account being used does not have admin privileges so do not proceed with the next step until corrected.

 ```shell
 oc get nodes